Kotlin/kotlinx-kover/README.md

 Refer to the [documentation](https://kotlin.github.io/kotlinx-kover/gradle-plugin/aggregated.html) for details.

 ## Kover Maven Plugin
+Minimum Maven version for Maven plugin is `3.0`

 The Kover Maven Plugin can be applied by specifying build plugin
 ```xml
 <plugin>